 I’ve recently visited Florida on a trip with my family and couldn’t ignore the fact that many people were using open wooden boxes with wire mesh.
 When I asked about the whole scene, I found out that they were searching for shark teeth and fossils using what’s called a “shark tooth sifter.”

 That sounded interesting to me, so I thought this would be a fun activity for the kids.
 Being a person who likes to craft, I decided to DIY the shark tooth sifter at home with simple equipment.

 In this article, I’ll show you how to make a shark tooth sifter at home.
 Not only is it easy to make, but it’s also cheap.
 You can make like two sifters with the price of one.
 So let’s get started.

 Shopping for Equipment

 First, we need to shop for the equipment needed to make our shark tooth sifter.
-If you’re someone who crafts a lot (like me!), I suggest looking in your crafting tools first.
+If you’re someone who crafts a lot (like me!), I suggest looking in your crafting or sewing tools first.
 You might already have most of the stuff we need for the sifter.

 All the needed materials can be found in stores like Lowe’s or Home Depot.
 I’ve also linked to some of the materials on Amazon.

 - Four 1/2″ PVC elbows

 - A roll of 1/4″ galvanized hardware cloth

 - Two pool noodles